 Unmanaged Procurement Spend

-Unmanaged spend occurs when an organization doesn't have an institutionalized process for sourcing and purchasing both direct and indirect supplies.
+Unmanaged spend occurs when an organization doesn't have an institutionalized process for sourcing and purchasing direct and indirect supplies.

 This is a particularly pressing issue for businesses that operate with decentralized purchasing teams.
 Disparate offices and facilities are left on their own to buy supplies in an ad-hoc manner with no formal list of approved suppliers to purchase from.
 Confusion abounds, exacerbated by a ballooning list of vendors, unwieldy spend budgets and the loss of any opportunity for competitive sourcing, bulk discounts and vendor partnership credits.